 Jotform Form and Submission Limits: What Happens When You Hit Them

-Jotform's plan limits are not complicated, but the consequences of hitting them catch people off guard.
-Forms get disabled.
-Submissions get rejected.
-Form views count every page load, not every visitor.
-I spent five years at Jotform.
+Jotform's plan limits are not complicated, but the consequences of hitting them catch people off guard, and not where the pricing page points.
+Form views are generous.
+The limits that actually bite are monthly submissions and a cumulative storage cap most people never notice.
+Before building WorkflowKits, I spent five years shipping Jotform features.
 Here is what each limit actually means and what happens when you exceed it.

-Jotform's pricing page lists the limits for each plan tier.
-The numbers are accurate.
-What the pricing page does not explain is what each limit actually measures, what happens when you hit it, and how little headroom you have on some tiers.
-I spent five years inside Jotform.
+Jotform's pricing page lists the limits for each plan.
+The numbers are accurate, but the page does not explain what each limit measures, what happens when you hit it, or which limit you will actually run into first.
+Most people assume that is form views.
+It almost never is.
+The limits that bite are monthly submissions and a cumulative storage cap that the pricing page lists but barely explains.
+Five years inside Jotform taught me where the seams are.
 Here is a plain breakdown of every limit by plan, what it means in practice, and what to do when you are about to hit the ceiling.

 The limits by plan